Sharing SSM documents - AWS Systems Manager

 Block public sharing for SSM documents

-Unless your use case requires public sharing to be turned on, we recommend turning on the block public sharing setting for your AWS Systems Manager (SSM) documents.
+Unless your use case requires you to share documents with the public, we recommend turning on the block public sharing setting for your SSM documents.
 Turning on this setting prevents unwanted access to your SSM documents.
 The block public sharing setting is an account level setting that can differ for each AWS Region.
-Complete the following tasks to block public sharing for your SSM documents.
+Complete the following tasks to block public sharing for any SSM documents you're not currently sharing.

 Block public sharing (console)